brigademate/legal/PRIVACY_POLICY.md

 You can request access, correction, or deletion of your data.
 Contact the operator using the details below.

 ## 9. Cookies and Analytics
+The app records product usage and operational events in Firestore (for example: task/material/worklog/finance events) to monitor reliability and improve product decisions.
+For BI reporting, analytics events may be exported to BigQuery.
-There is no explicit third-party analytics or advertising integration in the current app.
-Mobile builds do not use cookies.
+Mobile builds do not use browser cookies.

 ## 10. Marketing and Communications
 Marketing emails are not implemented.
 Notifications are limited to in-app events (for example, messages and reminders).